rushil-patel/baguette/README.md

 The is meant to be an enhanced version of lodash `get`.

-In addition to standard object traversal, `bget` will allow you to traverse and operate on arrays.
+In addition to standard object traversal via string path, `bget` will allow you to traverse and operate on arrays.
 The goal being to provide the capability to perform filters, maps, and reductions via a string path.

 # Usage